-Tech Crunch, however, is all about silencing, as proven by their deletion of the post about Noirin Shirley and Florian Leibert.
-Obviously they have no intention of editing their post, or publishing anything about Florian Leibert’s “side of the story.”
-It wouldn’t surprise me if they went on from here as if they never published the story in the first place.
+Tech Crunch, however, is all about silencing, as proven by their deletion of the post about Noirin Shirley’s assault by Florian Leibert.
+They obviously no longer have any intention of amending that previous post with Leibert’s “side of the story,” and it wouldn’t surprise me if they went on from here as if they had never published the story in the first place.
 You can speculate a great deal of reasons for this, but I think it’s because they have indeed talked to Leibert.

-After a little poking around here and there, I found that Tech Crunch had a party of their own back on October 7th at their new headquarters.
-Their Beer & Data Salon featured four speakers within the tech industry.
-One of those speakers just so happened to be Florian Leibert.
-Obviously someone high up at Tech Crunch has a relationship of some sort with Leibert which may have led to the deletion of the article.
+After a little poking around here and there, I found that Tech Crunch had a party of their own back in early October at their new headquarters.
+Their Beer & Data Salon featured four speakers from the tech industry.
+One of those speakers was Florian Leibert.
+It makes sense to speculate that someone high up at Tech Crunch has a relationship of some sort with Leibert, which may have led to the deletion of the article.

-Regardless of the reason, or the canned response Tech Crunch may or may not ever give for removing the article, removing the article in its entirety instead of editing or adding to it at all, reflects horribly on Tech Crunch and is an action that can only be seen as siding solely with Leibert, an accused sexual predator.
+Regardless of the reason or canned response Tech Crunch may or may not ever give for removing the article, removing it in its entirety instead of editing or adding to it reflects horribly on Tech Crunch.
+It is an action that can only be seen as siding solely with Leibert, an accused sexual predator.